-In recent years, also the use of PUFs in more advanced cryptographic protocols together with formal security proofs has been investigated.
-In these protocols, usually PUFs with a large challenge set and with a freely accessible challenge-response interface are employed.1 The PUF is used similar to a "physical random oracle", which is transferred between the parties, and which can be read-out exactly by the very party who currently holds physical possession of it.
-Its input-output behavior is assumed to be so complex that its response to a randomly chosen challenge cannot be predicted numerically and without direct physical measurement, not even by a person who had physical access to the PUF at earlier points in time.
-In 2010, Rührmair [23] showed that oblivious transfer (OT) can be realized between two parties by physically transferring a PUF in this setting.
-He observed that via the classical reductions of Kilian [13], this implies PUF-based bit commitment and PUF-based secure multi-party computations.
-In the same year, the first formal security proof for a PUF-protocol was provided by Rührmair, Busch and Katzenbeisser [24].
+In recent years, the use of PUFs in more advanced cryptographic protocols together with formal security proofs has been investigated.
+In these protocols, usually a PUFtype known as Strong PUFs is employed [12,27,31,32].1 These PUFs have a very large challenge set and a freely accessible challenge-response interface.
+They are used similar to a "physical random oracle", which is transferred between the parties, and which can be read out exactly by the very party who currently holds physical possession of it.
+Their input-output behavior is assumed to be so complex that its response to a randomly chosen challenge cannot be predicted numerically and without direct physical measurement, not even by a person who had physical access to the PUF at earlier points in time.
+In 2010, Rührmair [26] showed that oblivious transfer (OT) can be realized between two parties by physically transferring a PUF in this setting.
+He observed that via the classical reductions of Kilian [14], this implies PUF-based bit commitment and PUF-based secure multi-party computations.
+In the same year, the first formal security proof for a PUF protocol was provided by Rührmair, Busch and Katzenbeisser [27].
 They presented definitions and a reductionist security proof for PUF-based identification protocols.
-At CRYPTO 2011 Brzuska et al. [1] adapted Canetti's universal composition (UC) framework [3] to include PUFs.
+At CRYPTO 2011 Brzuska et al. [2] adapted Canetti's universal composition (UC) framework [4] to include PUFs.
 They gave PUF-based protocols for oblivious transfer (OT), bit commitment (BC) and key exchange (KE) and proved them to be secure in their framework.
+Just recently, Ostrovsky et al. [20] revisited the use of PUFs in the UC framework, discussing new protocols and attack models.
+An overview of the area of PUFs and related structures has been given by Rührmair et al. [28].